4elta/recon/README.md

 ## motivation

-Instead of manually running various tools (e.g. [sslyze](https://github.com/nabla-c0d3/sslyze), [Nikto](https://cirt.net/nikto2), [feroxbuster](https://github.com/epi052/feroxbuster), etc.) and having to remember all commands and the necessary options, we can configure the recon tool (see [`config.toml`](config.toml)) and have it run the required/appropriate tools based on what the Nmap service scan (e.g. `services.xml`) has found.
+Instead of manually running various tools (e.g. [sslyze](https://github.com/nabla-c0d3/sslyze), [Nikto](https://cirt.net/nikto2), [feroxbuster](https://github.com/epi052/feroxbuster), etc.) and having to remember all commands and the necessary options, we can configure the recon tool (see [`config/recon.toml`](config/recon.toml)) and have it run the required/appropriate tools based on what the Nmap service scan (e.g. `services.xml`) has found.
 In addition to that, the suite also provides tools to analyze and summarize the results of some scans (e.g. HTTP security headers, TLS/SSH/IKE configuration, etc.).
 This allows for an automated and consistent assessment of specific services (i.e. no longer are testers forced to analyze TLS/SSH configurations by hand).